About the SCI

 Open Data

-In the upcoming weeks Environmental Health will be releasing many of the data files used to make SCI maps and tables through the City's data portal, DataSF, as part of its open data initiative.
-The goal of the open data initiative is to make our community more informed, connected and create citizen innovation through government.
+In the upcoming weeks, Environmental Health will be releasing many of the data files used to create SCI maps and tables through the City’s open data portal, DataSF, as part of its open data initiative.
+With a red background emphasis on transparency, the goal of this initiative is to make our community more informed, better connected, and to foster citizen innovation through government.

 For more information on release dates and Environmental Health's open data initiative visit this page.